Capital Raising Services

 However Business Angel Investors will be individuals, often successful business people, who are investing their own personal funds into a potentially rewarding business opportunity.
 Whereas Venture Capital is invested by firms or companies that use other people’s money.
 They raise that money by offering investors a chance to take part in a fund that is then used to buy shares in a private company.

-The fact that business angels are using their own money and venture capitalists are using other people’s affects their capacity for risk and of course an individual angel investor doesn’t have as much to invest as a venture capital firm.
+The fact that business angels are using their own money and venture capitalists are using other people’s affects their capacity for risk and of course an individual angel investor usually doesn’t have as much to invest as a venture capital firm.
 The main characteristics of each are:

 Shareholders’ agreements are used most often in closely held private companies where there tends to be a close correlation between the owners (shareholders) and management or the directors.
 In large, widely held companies many shareholders have a predominantly passive investment interest.
 In closely held private companies, there is a greater likelihood that the owners will wish to vary standard corporate governance practises and procedures to reflect the relationship between the shareholders and between each shareholder and the company and to document their agreements about particular ways in which the affairs of a company are to be governed.